 If the special waste is determined to not be a hazardous waste, the waste may be certified by the generator to be just solid waste provided it does not exhibit certain characteristics.
 The generator of the special waste may certify the waste if the waste passes the paint filter test (is not a liquid), does not contain PCBs, is not a hazardous waste, is not regulated asbestos-containing material, does not result from shredding recyclable metals, and is not former hazardous waste rendered non-hazardous.
 Documentation of the certification must be maintained by the generator and made available to the Agency or disposal company upon request.
 If the special waste is certified, it may be handled as general refuse and no manifest or additional recordkeeping requirements are applicable.
 Questions concerning the certification of special waste should be directed to the Bureau of Land's permit section at (217) 524-3300.

 Any person who delivers any special waste to a permitted special waste hauler shall complete a manifest to accompany the special waste from delivery to destination.
-In order to manifest special waste off site, the generator must obtain an IEPA identification number (and a USEPA identification number if the waste is hazardous).
-In addition, if the waste is a non-hazardous special waste and is sent out of state, the generator must submit an Illinois Generator Non-Hazardous Solid Waste Annual Report for Waste Shipped Out-of State to the IEPA.
-If the waste is a hazardous waste and the generator exceeds 1000 kilograms in any month, the generator must submit a hazardous waste annual report to the IEPA.
+In order to manifest special waste off site, the generator must obtain an Illinois EPA identification number (and a USEPA identification number if the waste is hazardous).
+If the waste is a hazardous waste and the generator exceeds 1000 kilograms in any month, the generator must submit a hazardous waste annual report to the Illinois EPA.
 Note: A person who generates less than 100 kilograms (220 pounds) of special waste in every calendar month in a calendar year is exempt from manifesting and reporting requirements.

-If a material contaminated with LBP is sent to a recycling, smelting or scrap facility, the IEPA recommends that the generator:
+If a material contaminated with LBP is sent to a recycling, smelting or scrap facility, the Illinois EPA recommends that the generator:

-If you have questions regarding the disposal of LBP waste, please contact Todd Marvel at (217) 524-5024 or the IEPA/Bureau of Land (BOL)/Field Operations Section (FOS) regional office that serves your county.
+If you have questions regarding the disposal of LBP waste, please contact Todd Marvel at (217) 524-5024 or the Illinois EPA/Bureau of Land (BOL)/Field Operations Section (FOS) regional office that serves your county.